Best USD account in Australia: Banks and online providers compared

 It’s possible to open a USD account with several of the major Australian banks, although the terms and conditions – and the fees that apply – do vary depending on the option you select.

-Be prepared for USD accounts from regular banks to come with some pretty restrictive conditions.
+Be prepared for USD accounts from banks to come with some pretty restrictive conditions.
 You may find you also need an AUD account with the bank you choose (which can come with its own fees to pay).
 You may not be able to make withdrawals from your USD account directly.
 And whenever you need to convert funds to and from USD you’ll be tied to the bank’s exchange rate, which probably includes a markup – an extra fee – to pay every time you switch between currencies.

 In general, foreign currency accounts from the main banks are not intended for travellers or people who want to deposit or withdraw foreign cash.
 You won’t get a debit card and can only move money in or out of the account electronically.
 Alternatives to banks – including multi-currency accounts from modern financial technology firms – can often offer more flexibility, a broader range of features, and lower fees.